5.9. Hard decays¶

 Enabled: true

-The polarization vectors of massive vector bosons are implemented according to
+The polarization vectors of massive VBs are implemented according to

 [Dit99], equation (3.19).
 Specifically, the polarization vectors